tech-med/medlearnity.com/src/content/blog/usmle-step-3-percentiles/index.md

 categories:
   - 'usmle'
   - 'usmle-step-3'
-description: 'USMLE Step 3 Percentiles: What You Need to Know'
+description: 'USMLE Step 3 Percentiles: What You Need to Know.'
 ---

 # USMLE Step 3 Percentiles: What You Need to Know